Alidafh/FYS-STK4155/project3/code/README.md

 $ python CNN.py -rn reg2 -v

 ```

 You can choose a different number of folds by specifying an iteger after the validation flag.
 If you want 10 folds you would do `python CNN.py -rn reg2 -v 10`.
 Each model and training log of the folds are stored in the folder kFold_regression.
+The files called `regression.py` and `classification.py` are scripts that create the plots that are used in the report.
+The model name must be specified on line 23, and make sure the datafile in config_* is the one you wish to use as the testing data.

 ## Overview of files